-Here are some tips from our Editorial team to help you steer clear of fake Anti-Virus software and keep your computer safe.
+Here are some tips to help you steer clear of fake antivirus software and keep your computer safe.

 Beware when you see:

-2. Anti-virus software that has an unfamiliar name.
-If you don’t recognise the name of the Anti-Virus Software that’s running on your computer, chances are that it’s false.
+2. Antivirus software that has an unfamiliar name.
+If you don’t recognize the name of the antivirus software that’s running on your computer, chances are that it’s false.
 If you haven’t installed that program on your computer, it will likely be trying to scam you.